FEMA's Fugate, a steady hand, to be tested by Isaac

 Bush's remark, "Brownie, you're doing a heck of a job," made even as waters were rushing over large sections of New Orleans, forcing residents to flee to higher ground, became a catch-phrase that marred the Bush presidency and still evokes bitter memories.

-With storm surges of up to 12 feet (3.6 meters) expected to batter the Gulf Coast and heavy rains expected in parts of Mississippi, Alabama and south-western Louisiana, Fugate warned on Monday that the storm could wreak havoc and urged citizens to take shelter.
+With storm surges of up to 12 feet expected to batter the Gulf Coast and heavy rains expected in parts of Mississippi, Alabama and southwestern Louisiana, Fugate warned on Monday that the storm could wreak havoc and urged citizens to take shelter.

 A lesson learned from Katrina is that state, local and federal officials have to be better prepared, Fugate told reporters in a conference call.